CombatCovid/TU-Delft-PI-Emergency-Ventilator/src/README.md

 The documentation that is needed for the construction of the PI Ventilator.

-Currently only the mechnical part of the machine has reached V1.0 status and is put as open-source.
+Currently only the mechnical part of the machine is put as open-source.

 3dmodel: Full model of the PI Ventilator
 drawings: Technical drawings of the PI Ventilator